Drake's core library has 3 big parts:

 contextto simulate by updating parameters such as integral continuous state derivatives, compute discrete state updates, allocates the various outputs of a

 Drake incorporates famous and useful optimization tools, for example, Gurobi, SNOPT, IPOPT, SCS, MOSEK.
-These tools help to solve mathematical problem in robotics, especially areas like motion planning and control.
+These tools help to solve mathematical problems in robotics, such as motion planning and control.

 Multibody means multiple rigid bodies connected in a tree structure.
-For robotics systems, root
+The root

 diagramthat contains a unique

 MultibodyPlantinternally uses rigid body tree algorithms to compute the robot kinematics, dynamics, jacobian, etc.

 system.
-So it has input/output port that could be connect to other systems like controllers and visualizer.
+So it has input/output ports that could be connected to other systems like controllers and visualizers.

 A convenient technique to compute Derivative.
 Computing Integral is trivial and computing Derivative is non-trivial.
 AutoDiff is a good solution that Eigen provides to solve the derivative.

 LCM is a multi-process communication tool.
 LCM is everywhere in Drake.
-It serves as bridge between system ports, so all the communication between systems are transported using LCM, and thus can be inspected by LCM spy tool.
+It serves as the bridge between system ports, so all the communications between systems are transported using LCM, which can be inspected by LCM spy tool.

-A handy tool to parse XML file, enables Drake to parse URDF and SDF, thus create
+A handy tool that parses XML files, enables Drake to parse URDF and SDF, thus creating